Back to Basics: What Is Employee Connection?

 If you answered that question with a resounding, genuine, truthful “yes,” congratulations.
 You can skip ahead to the “How do you maintain employee connection” section.

 If you answered that question with a “meh” let’s start here.
-Human connection affects employee engagement, empowerment, inclusion, psychological safety, retention, turnover, sales, productivity, management, customer satisfaction, and financial performance.
+Human connection affects employee engagement, empowerment, inclusion, psychological safety, retention, turnover rate, sales, productivity, management, customer satisfaction, and financial performance.
 Yeah, pretty much everything.

 We don’t call it the “heartbeat of business” for nothing.
 Connecting with employees and providing an environment that brings out the best in them is the best thing a company can ever do.
 This is a big one, folks.
 The Back to Basics of all Back to Basics.
 Let’s do it.